-Try to get your dog distracted and back away about 10' on the long line.
-Do not try to use the full 30' until you get used to using the long line.
+COME: Try to get your dog distracted and back away about 10' on the long line.
+Do not try to do the full 30' until you get used to using the long line.
 As you get better, go further and further back on the long line until you are at 30'.
-Call your dog and do a pulley type motion of reeling in the leash.
-It might help to imagine that you are reeling your dog in like a fish on the end of a fishing line!
+Call your dog and do a pulley or a hand over hand type motion of reeling in the leash.
 You may have to back up as your dog comes into you, to adjust for your dog's speed.
 Correct the dog as necessary.
-Work with the "come" command around as many distractions as possible.
+Work with the come command around as many distractions as possible.